-Mr. Koh Tee Choong, aged 61, joined the Company as a non-executive Director in August 2018.
+Mr. Koh Tee Choong, aged 63, joined the Company as a non-executive Director in August 2018.
 Mr. Koh is a member of the Remuneration Committee and Nomination Committee.
-He is also an executive director and chief executive officer of ZhengTong.

 Mr. Koh has extensive operational and management experience in the luxury-brand dealership market.
+Before his retirement from ZhengTong in June 2020, Mr. Koh was an executive director and the chief executive officer of ZhengTong.
 Prior to joining ZhengTong in January 2017, Mr. Koh served at BMW Asia Pte Ltd and was the president of BMW China Automotive Trading Ltd. (寶馬(中國)汽車貿易有限公司) to head up BMW China business.
 Mr. Koh received a diploma in business studies in November 1984 and a graduate diploma in marketing management in June 1986 from the Singapore Institute of Management.
 Mr. Koh received a master's degree in Business Administration from the University of Durham in December 1991 through distant learning.
 Mr. Koh also obtained a diploma in marketing from The Institute of Marketing in November 1986.